bombkiml/beech-api/README.md

 # Installation

-Beech API requires Node.js version 16.20.0 or above.
-You can manage multiple versions of Node on the same machine with [nvm](https://github.com/creationix/nvm) or [nvm-windows](https://github.com/coreybutler/nvm-windows).
-So, Let's go to install `beech-api`
+Beech API needed Node.js version 16.20.0 or above.
+You can management multiple versions on the same machine with [nvm](https://github.com/creationix/nvm) or [nvm-windows](https://github.com/coreybutler/nvm-windows).

+<b>So, Let's go to install</b> `beech-api`

 ```sh
 # NPM